pbv-public/firestore-orm/README.md

 ```

 ### Pre-Commit Hook
-A model might need to automate logic before it is committed to store.
+A model might need to execute some logic before it is committed.
 For example, a `Ledger` model may want to update a `ver` field any time it is updated.
 Such logic can be achieved through the `Model.finalize` hook.

 ```javascript <!-- embed:./test/unit-test-transaction.js:scope:HookExample -->
 class HookExample extends db.Model {